vasilakisfil/Introspected-REST/README.md

 #### 10.2.2.
 Hypermedia metadata
 For the Hypermedia part we will use JSON Hyper Schemas.
-Specifically we will use the draft V4 of JSON Hyper Schemas as the rest drafts (V5, V6) are targeted to hypermedia APIs that are HTML-equivelents.
+Specifically we will use the draft [V4](https://tools.ietf.org/html/draft-luff-json-hyper-schema-00) of JSON Hyper Schemas as the next drafts ([V5](https://tools.ietf.org/html/draft-wright-json-schema-hyperschema-00), [V6](https://tools.ietf.org/html/draft-wright-json-schema-hyperschema-01)) are targeted to hypermedia APIs that are HTML-equivelents.
 For instance, there is no way you can define a `method` attribute, restricting you to `GET` and `POST` depending whether there is a body to send or not.